Law Databases

 Index to Foreign Legal Periodicals (IFLP)

 Multilingual index to articles and book reviews published worldwide.
-Covers international (public and private), comparative, and municipal law of countries other than the U.S., the U.K., Canada, and Australia.
-Coverage from 1984-present, updated quarterly.
+Coverage includes public and private international law, foreign, and comparative law.
+Coverage is from 1984-present, updated quarterly.

 Indian Claims Insight